Montana Chapter of Backcountry Hunters & Anglers

 Email: [email protected]

-The Montana Chapter of Backcountry Hunters & Anglers submits this comment in support of the United States Fish and Wildlife Service’s (“USFWS”) establishment of the Lost Trail Conservation Area.
-The Montana Chapter’s roughly 3,000 dues-paying members have a keen interest in all National Wildlife Refuge System lands, as our organization is dedicated to protecting the value that wild lands, wildlife and wild fish bring to our great state.
+The Montana Chapter of Backcountry Hunters & Anglers (MT BHA) submits this comment in strong support of the Montana Fish, Wildlife & Parks’ (FWP) proposal to purchase a conservation easement on 27,289 acres of Stimson Lumber Company land near Libby, Montana.
+MT BHA represents approximately 3,000 dues-paying Montana members who care deeply about public fish and wildlife habitat, public access and fair chase hunting and fishing practices.
 We strive to protect large parcels of backcountry fish and wildlife habitat, as well as the opportunity for fair chase hunting and fishing experiences.

-For all of these reasons, Montana BHA offers this comment in support of USFWS’ Proposed Action and Establishment of the Lost Trail Conservation Area, as currently proposed in the Draft EA published in September 2020.
+For all of these reasons, Montana BHA offers this comment in support of the FWP Kootenai Forestlands Phase II Conservation Easement as currently proposed in the Draft EA published in June 2021.

 Molly VandeVoort, Flathead Board Member